achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Debug variable statement

 A debug variable statement specifies a mapping between a [local variable](variable-statement) in a method and a variable in the original [source file](source-file-statement).
-It is a [simple statement](#statements) with four arguments: the name of the local variable, the [excluding bytecode range](#bytecode ranges), a name of an [utf8 constant](#utf8-constant-statement) specifying the name of the variable in the original source file, and at last a name of an [utf8 constant](#utf8-constant-statement) specifying, dependent on the type of the surrounding [block statement](#debug-variables-statement) either the [descriptor](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.3.3) of the variable in the original source file or its [signature](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.9.1).
+It is a [simple statement](#statements) with four arguments: the name of the local variable, an [excluding bytecode range](#bytecode ranges) to which the mapping applies, a name of an [utf8 constant](#utf8-constant-statement) specifying the name of the variable in the original source file, and at last a name of an [utf8 constant](#utf8-constant-statement) specifying, dependent on the type of the surrounding [block statement](#debug-variables-statement) either the [descriptor](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.3.3) of the variable in the original source file or its [signature](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.9.1).

 The exact syntax is defined in the following EBNF expression: